Akinyemi-Boluwatife/react-mastery/README.md

 # React Mastery 🧠⚛️

-A React-based quiz web app designed to test and improve your knowledge of React concepts—built like a CBE (Computer-Based Exam) system.
+A React-based quiz web app designed to test and improve your knowledge of React concepts.

 ## 📚 Overview